Solar Energy UK

-A second supplementary report, The Value of New Build Solar, will also follow in November.
-It will cover the benefits of including solar power in new-build properties, avoiding the expense of future retrofitting.
+A second supplementary report, The Value of New Build Solar, is now available covering the benefits of including solar power in new-build properties, avoiding the expense of future retrofitting.
 This is of critical importance considering the Government’s objective for 180,000 new and affordable homes to be built annually.

 – ENDS –

 For further information or to request an interview, please contact: